• Skip to primary navigation

 • Tilapia

 Cod would be my go-to.
-Tilapia works too and is also good for fish tacos.
+Tilapia works too.

 Catfish isn't normally included a fish for fish and chips.
 It's better for a cornmeal batter like that do in the south, where I have had some of the most amazing fish.
 I am just day dreaming about the catfish I had a restaurant in Pigeon Forge, TN near the Great Smokey Mountains.
 Yum!